gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/team-insights-for-jira-gij-cloud.md

 ### Installation

-Go to the Atlassian Marketplace then search for “Team Insights for Jira”.
+Go to the Atlassian Marketplace then search for "Team Insights for Jira".

 ![](/wp-content/uploads/tij-gitcloud-atlassian-marketplace-installation.png)